DominicMonares/spp-extras/README.md

 ### Rewards
   - Every new achievement transferred also grants its corresponding title and/or item rewards
   - Faction specific rewards are converted depending on each character's faction
+  - All item rewards will be sent to each character's mailbox
+  - Running this transfer will restore cut titles to the world database, including Realm First titles and "the Flawless Victor"
-  - Feats of strength that don't explicitly reward titles but are title related (Vanilla PVP titles, Scarab Lord, etc.) are rewarded when shared
+  - Feats of Strength that don't explicitly reward titles yet are title related (Vanilla PVP titles, "Scarab Lord", etc.) will give each character the title
-  - All item rewards will appear in each character's mailbox on login

 ### Progress
   - Progress for the following achievement chains are shared between all characters: